Humbert II of Viennois

-Humbert II de la Tour-du-Pin (1312 – 4 May 1355) was the Dauphin of the Viennois from 1333 to 16 July 1349.
-Humbert was the last dauphin before the title went to the French crown, to be bestowed on the heir apparent.
+Humbert II de la Tour-du-Pin (1312 – 4 May 1355) was the Dauphin de Viennois, from 1333 to 1349.
+His feudal domains, known as the Dauphiné, belonged to the Kingdom of Burgundy (Arles), under the suzerainty of the Holy Roman Empire.
+Humbert was the last dauphin from the local line of Counts of Albon and Dauphins of Viennois, and being childless, he decided to sell his domains to the House of Valois in 1349, relinquishing his lands and titles on 16 July to the young French prince Charles, and dedicating the rest of his life to an ecclesiastical career.

 Character

-Humbert was a son of Dauphin John II of Viennois and Beatrice of Hungary.
+Humbert was a son of dauphin John II of Viennois and Beatrice of Hungary.
 To contemporaries, he was incompetent and extravagant, lacking the warlike ardour of his brother.
 He passed his youth at Naples enjoying the aesthetic pleasures of the Italian trecento.
 His subsequent court at Beauvoir-en-Royans had a reputation for extravagance.
 Unlike his predecessors, Humbert was not itinerant, moving continually from one dauphinal castle to another, instead preferring to settle in Beauvoir.
 He depleted his treasury rather than institute oppressive taxes.

 War and politics

 When Humbert inherited the Dauphiné on the death of his brother Guigues VIII in 1333, they were at war with Aymon, Count of Savoy.
 Within a year, King Philip VI of France was able to broker a truce between the new dauphin and Savoy.
 In 1333, Louis IV, Holy Roman Emperor, sought to counter French influence in the region, and offered Humbert the Kingdom of Arles, an opportunity to gain full authority over Savoy, Provence, and surrounding territories.
 Humbert was reluctant to take the crown and the conflict that would follow with all around him, so he declined.
 Subsequently, Humbert found himself more and more financially dependent on Philip.

 Humbert was married to Marie of Baux, niece of King Robert of Naples by his sister Beatrice.
 Humbert's only son, Andrew, died aged two in October 1335.
 By 1337 Humbert was planning to cede his inheritance.
 He first offered it to Robert, who did not like the terms.
-In 1339 due to increasing financial difficulties, he made an inventory of his possessions with the hope of selling them to Pope Benedict XII.
+In 1339 due to increasing financial difficulties, he made an inventory of his possessions with the hope of selling them to Pope Benedict XII, but the plan fell through.

+In 1343, a series of complex negotiations was initiated between Humbert and the French king Philip VI, regarding the future inheritance of the Dauphiné.
+Since Humbert remained childless, it was initially agreed that in exchange for a substantial financial compensation and an annual pension, his domains will pass to king's younger son Philip, Duke of Orléans.
+Already in 1344, those provisions were changed by the new arrangement, designating king's oldest son John, Duke of Normandy as Humbert's heir in the Dauphiné.